-Before disconnecting the 12V battery terminal, if necessary, lower the windows, adjust the steering column, adjust the seats, unlock the doors, etc. Once 12V battery is disconnected, power controls will not operate.
+Before disconnecting the 12-volt battery terminal, if necessary, lower the windows, adjust the steering column, adjust the seats, unlock the doors, etc. Once 12-volt battery is disconnected, power controls will not operate.

 - 1. If possible, check the READY indicator status in the instrument cluster.
-If it is on, the high voltage system is active. - 2.
-Place the shift selector in the Park (P) position.

-Push the ignition switch once to turn OFF the high voltage system.
-Verify that the READY indicator is off and then continue to the next steps to open the hood for 12V battery negative cable access.
+If it is on, the high-voltage system is active. - 2.
+Place the shift selector in the Park (P) position. - 3.
+Push the ignition switch once to turn OFF the high-voltage system.
+Verify that the READY indicator is off and then continue to the next steps to open the hood for 12-volt battery negative cable access.

-If the READY indicator does not turn off, refer to Alternate Procedure 1 (Remove Fuses) (FRG-25)
+If the READY indicator does not turn off, refer to Alternate Procedure 1 (Remove Fuses) (FRG-25).

-4. If possible, keep the INFINITI Intelligent Key[TM] at least 5 meters (16 feet) away from the vehicle.
+4. If possible, keep the Nissan Intelligent Key® at least 5 meters (16 feet) away from the vehicle.

-5. Pull release handle (1) and pull up release lever (2) to open hood.
+5. Pull release handle located on the instrument panel and push the release lever under the hood sideways to open hood.

-6. Remove traction motor inverter cover (1).
+6. Remove traction motor inverter cover.